VachaLab/qq-manual/src/qq_stat.md

 qq stat -e
 ```

-Includes extra information about the jobs in the output: the input machine (if available) and the input directory.
+Includes extra information about the jobs in the output: the input machine (if available), the input directory, and the job comment (if available).

 ```bash
 qq stat --all